mailhyuil/mailhyuil.github.io/docs/testing/testing jest config transform.md

-# testing jest config options transform
+# testing jest config transform

 > if you use some syntax not supported by Node out of the box (such as JSX, TypeScript, Vue templates) then you'll need to transform that code into plain JavaScript
 >